RA1811028010065/distributed-rate-limiter/README.md

 This launches a NATS server and the rate-limiter service (which will synchronise buckets using the shared NATS instance).
 Stop the stack with `make compose-down`.

+> **Note:** The Makefile target auto-detects whether the Docker Compose plugin (`docker compose`) or the standalone `docker-compose` binary is installed and uses whichever is available.
+Ensure one of them is installed before running the target.

 ### Building a container

 ```